Changes to the off-payroll working rules (IR35) – They haven’t gone away

 WMT has the experience and expertise to help and assist you prepare for these changes and address all of the action steps.

-Please speak to your usual WMT Partner or Manager contact to arrange a free initial discussion on the IR35 changes and the impact on your business.
+Please speak to your usual WMT Partner or Manager to discuss the IR35 changes and the impact on your business.